-In recent years, there has been a steam of works using deep neural networks to solve partial differential equation.
-Compared with the numerical methods, it mainly shows the advantage of efficiency.
-One issue is to parameterize the solution of PDE with neural networks\cite{4,5,6,7,8,9}.
-Based on the automatic differentiation, we can implement the calculation of differential terms in the PDE.
-Then, substituting them in the PDE to constructed the loss function, the neural network can be well trained.
-It is worth noting that this approach is completely data-independent, because the loss function is completely constructed by the knowledge of the underlying PDE structure.
-The representative work of this approach is PINN\cite{4}.
-Deep rize method\cite{5} proposed by Weinan E, which constructs the loss function via the variational form of the PDE, shows the neural network has the ability to solve high-dimension problems through Monte Carlo simulation.
-A tricky problem, however, is that the neural network has to be retrained when the coefficients associated with the PDEs are changed.
-Recalling to the numerical methods, it also has this problem.
-Meanwhile, another terms of work focus on solving a series of PDEs.
-One issue is to discretize the coefficients and solutions of PDEs at a specific resolution\cite{15,16,17,18}.
-Based on the data, solving PDEs is transformed to learning the map between finite Euclidean space.
-Such an approach, obviously, depends on the discretization size and geometry of the training data, which is impossible to query solutions at new points.
-Another is called by the “Neural Operators\cite{2,3,10,11,12,13,14,20}”, which is the closest steam of work to the problem we investigate.
-DeepONets\cite{2}, which takes inputs composed of two part: coefficients $f$ and locations $x$, generates the solutions $u$ at $x$.
-Mod-net\cite{20} and MWT\cite{13} are based on the integral operator $T[f](x)=\int_{D} K(x,y)f(y)dy$ to approximate the solutions and use the neural network to model $K$.
-We can see that the neural operators method takes the locations $x$ into account, which can solve a series of PDEs but independ on the resolutions.
+Much recent work has used deep neural networks to solve PDEs, showing efficiency compared with numerical methods.
+One issue is to parameterize the solution of a PDE with neural networks \cite{4,5,6,7,8,9,24,25}.
+Based on automatic differentiation, we can calculate differential terms in a PDE.
+Substituting them in the PDE to construct a loss function, the neural network can be well trained.
+It is worth noting that this approach is data-independent, because the loss function is constructed based on knowledge of the underlying PDE structure, whose representative work is PINN \cite{4}.
+The deep rize method \cite{5} of Weinan E constructs a loss function via the variational form of the PDE, showing that a neural network can solve high-dimensional problems through Monte Carlo simulation.
+However, the neural network must be retrained when the coefficients associated with the PDEs are changed.
+Numerical methods also have this problem.
+Other work focuses on solving a series of PDEs.
+One issue is to discretize the coefficients and solutions of PDEs at a specific resolution \cite{15,16,17,18}.
+Based on the data, a PDE solution is transformed to the learning of a map between finite Euclidean spaces.
+Such an approach clearly depends on the discretization size and geometry of the training data, and it is impossible to query solutions at new points.
+Another approach is the neural operator \cite{2,3,10,11,12,13,14,20,21,22,23}, which is closest to the problem we investigate.
+DeepONets \cite{2} take inputs consisting of coefficients $f$ and locations $x$, and generate a solution $u$ at $x$.
+Mod-net \cite{20} and MWT \cite{13} use the integral operator $T[f](x)=\int_{D} K(x,y)f(y)dy$ to approximate solutions and use a neural network to model $K$.
+We can see that the neural operator method considers the locations $x$, and can solve a series of PDEs, but is independent of on the resolution.